UniversalDependencies/docs/_no-overview/syntax.md

 et. al.).
 The conversion has not been manually checked.
 There are a few known discrepancies from UD:

-* `remnant` elements in ellipsis are not attached to their correlate but rather to the main verb, since information about correct correlate is not present in the original annotation
+* `orphan` elements in ellipsis are not attached to their correlate but rather to the main verb, since information about correct correlate is not present in the original annotation
 * no `fixed` analysis in the treebank.
 This is also information that is not present in the original data.